DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 # Apigee Traffic Summarizer

 This tool queries the Apigee Analytics API to retrieve message_count (traffic volume) statistics for an organization, over a given year.

 There are two options for output:

 - emit into a .csv file, which can then be imported into a Spreadsheet for further analysis.
 - automatically generate a Google Sheet containing the data.
-This also generates charts.
+This also generates charts. **Note: This feature is no longer working.**

 ## Disclaimer